runrunm/pymodaq_plugins_datamixer/README.rst

     :target: https://github.com/PyMoDAQ/pymodaq_plugins_datamixer/actions/workflows/Test.yml

-Plugin exposing an extension to the DashBoard: the DataMixer allowing to mix data from other DashBoard detectors using scripted formula from the full name of the data.
+Plugin exposing an extension to the DashBoard: the DataMixer allowing to mix data from other DashBoard detectors using scripted formula from the full name of the data or from more complex model allowing a form of live post-analysis.
+The data out of the formula or out of the models can be used within the DashBoard for other extensions (for instance live plots in a scan)

 Authors
 =======